Two bowls are shown, one with dried oatmeal and the other with chopped almonds

 Galactagogues: What are they and how can they help?

 That said, many nursing parents recommend fenugreek, an herb believed to stimulate sweat glands and therefore mammary glands (which, structurally, are modified sweat glands).
-After first consulting with their doctor or International Board Certified Lactation Consultant, most lactating parents can ingest small amounts of fenugreek without any notable problems.
+After first consulting with their doctor and International Board Certified Lactation Consultant (IBCLC) to limit potential herb/medication interactions, most lactating parents can ingest small amounts of fenugreek (though fenugreek is contraindicated when taking certain medications as it can counteract effectiveness of various medications).
 However, potential side effects may include digestive issues, headaches, and dizziness.
 Fenugreek can also cause severe allergic reactions in some people — particularly those with nut or legume sensitivities — and large doses could cause a dangerous drop in blood sugar.
 Additional herbs believed to be galactagogues include anise, caraway, fennel, hops, lemon balm, milk thistle, and nettle.
-Much like fenugreek, however, these herbs have not been scientifically proven to aid milk production, and may come with risks.
-Always talk to your International Board Certified Lactation Consultant (IBCLC) or doctor before experimenting with a new supplement!
+Much like fenugreek, however, these herbs have not been scientifically proven to aid milk production and may come with risks.
+Always talk to your International Board Certified Lactation Consultant (IBCLC) and doctor before experimenting with a new supplement!

 Galactagogue foods